project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10min-with-harrie-arnout-and-koen-where-we-plant-billions-of-trees-vs-climate-change.md

 ---
-title: 10min with Harrie, Arnout and Koen where we plant billions of trees vs climate change?
+title: 10min With Harrie Arnout And Koen Where We Plant Billions Of Trees Vs Climate Change
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-05-09)